-Dirk Fahland is an Assistant Professor in the Analytics for Information Systems group at Eindhoven University of Technology (TU/e).
+Dirk Fahland is an Associate Professor in Process Analytics on Multi-Dimensional Event Data of the Analytics for Information Systems group at Eindhoven University of Technology (TU/e).
 Starting from a strong background in construction and analysis of distributed systems with formal models, he has, over the years, embraced event data as a central source for system analysis.
 His research interests are in describing and analyzing complex and distributed systems and processes through their event data using process mining and data engineering.
 A central theme in Dirk’s research is analyzing data and systems that are too large or complex to be understood as monolithic end-to-end processes executed in isolation.
 Dirk’s approach is analyze and describe such systems as a complex network of behavior from several different angles.
 To achieve this goal, he is researching techniques for large-scale event data pre-processing and querying as well as discovering, synthesizing, and transforming models from event data and from existing models.

 Scalable process discovery and conformance checkingSoftware and Systems Modeling (2018)